 Contemporary perspective is multidimensional and highly relational.
 I tend to envision a three-dimensional conglomerate of related parts that can be jointly reconfigured many times over.
 Rather a sculpture and installation or a group of items placed together, meaningfully then a drawing because the parts need to be movable.
 So let’s not just limit ourselves to focusing on the calibration of polarities, but also on the additional dimensions of what we as therapists bring into the equation.
 The relational present of the patient as well, the dimension of time and many other influences on the present situation.

 Contemporary perspectives of Gestalt therapists

 Zinker sketched his notions of a healthy and a pathological self-concept in terms of polar opposites and aware versus unaware experiences.
-This is a sketch of his of the healthy self-concept where.
-The aware part is white and shows the the polarities that are accessible to an individual and the shaded area are his blind spots.
+This is a sketch of his of healthy self-concept where.
+The aware part is white and shows the polarities that are accessible to an individual and the shaded area is his blind spot.
 So the shaded area is rather small.

 Here he shows that if we stretch the polarities in one direction it automatically stretches also in the other direction.

 When Frank Staemmler refers to cultivated uncertainty as an attitude for Gestalt therapists, that reflects the dialogical approach, it implies that we must be aware of our uncertainty regarding our own attribution of meanings to patients.
 Looking closely, we also find it in what Laura Perls called the three E’s of therapy: existential, experiential and experimental.
 According to Laura Perl’s we’re constantly creating out of nothingness psychotherapeutically, artistically, or scientifically with insights and realizations, with the re-configuration of chaos and ugliness into something new and meaningful.